section-engineering-education/engineering-education/articles/image-classifier-keras/index.md

 # Building an Image Classifier with Keras

 In this article, we will learn how to use a Convolutional Neural Network to build an Image Classifier.
 We will use Keras with TensorFlow as the backend.
 Image Classification helps us recognize and identify images.
-It is applied in various fields such as healthcare, agriculture, education, surveillance, etc.
+We apply image classifiers in fields such as healthcare, agriculture, education, surveillance, etc.

-We will see how Image Classifiers can be applied in healthcare.
+We will apply Image Classifiers in healthcare.
 Our goal here is to train a CNN model to classify COVID-19 and normal chest X-ray scans of patients.

 ### Table of Content